 Agricultural intensification remains one of the main drivers of biodiversity loss and ecosystem degradation and GHG emissions in Europe

-Agricultural intensification remains one of the main drivers of biodiversity loss and ecosystem degradation in Europe (e.g., the use of pesticides is the main driver of the decline of pollinators, the excessive use of fertilisers it is the main driver of coastal eutrophication, both pesticides and fertilizers together with mono-cultures drive loss of key soil organism groups), which means, sustainable agricultural practices are a fundamental solution to restoration of ecosystems.
-Not only, has the agricultural sector accounted for about 11% of the EU's domestic GHG emissions [142].
+Agricultural intensification remains one of the main drivers of biodiversity loss and ecosystem degradation in Europe (e.g., the use of pesticides is the main driver of the decline of pollinators, the excessive use of fertilisers it is the main driver of coastal eutrophication, both pesticides and fertilizers together with mono-cultures drive loss of key soil organism groups), and sustainable agricultural practices are essential for the restoration of ecosystems.
+Moreover, the agricultural sector accounted for about 11% of the EU's domestic GHG emissions [142].
 Several EGD targets related to food production, biodiversity protection, carbon sequestration, reduction of GHG emissions and pollution are entangled across their respective thematic areas (1, 5, 6 and 7) and are addressed jointly in this part.

 The CAP contribution has not halted the decline of biodiversity on farmland[1].
 The key barriers in the formulation of the agriculture targets are: 1) that targets are hard to monitor; 2) the lack of coordination between EU policies and strategies; 3) policies do not address the decline in genetic diversity; 4) the tracking of CAP spending for biodiversity is unreliable.
 Moreover, both the Commission and the MSs have favoured low-impact options.

-The key enablers that the Commission could leverage are to: 1) improve the coordination and design for the post-2020 EU biodiversity strategy (including better tracking expenditure); 2) enhance the contribution of direct payments to farmland biodiversity; 3) increase the contribution of rural development to farmland biodiversity; and 4) develop reliable indicators to assess the impact of the CAP on farmland biodiversity.
+The key enablers that the Commission could leverage are to: 1) improve the coordination and design of the post-2020 EU biodiversity strategy (including better tracking expenditure); 2) enhance the contribution of direct payments to farmland biodiversity; 3) increase the contribution of rural development to farmland biodiversity; and 4) develop reliable indicators to assess the impact of the CAP on farmland biodiversity.

 Enablers could include: